reedws/IT3049C/content/coursework/assignments/1.online-portfolio/finalize.md

 1. Link to your GitHub Repository from part 1
 2. Link to your hosted GitHub Page from part 1.
-3. Link to the Pull Request you opened against `IT3049C/students` from part 2.

 ## Grading Criteria